pari3en/SportyGroup/README.md

 # Jackpot Service

-Spring Boot implementation (mock Kafka) of the Jackpot Bets task.
+Spring Boot implementation (with Kafka) of the Jackpot Bets task.

 ## Requirements